Rahlstedt: Geography

 The quarter, situated in the north-eastern side of Hamburg, is the largest of its boroughs and one of the most extensive in the city.
 It borders Hamburg's quarters of Volksdorf, Farmsen-Berne, Tonndorf and Jenfeld; and with the district of Stormarn, in Schleswig-Holstein.

 The stream Wandse, originating near the municipality Siek (district Stormarn), and its confluents Rahlau, Stellau and Stellmoorer Quellfluss, run through Rahlstedt.
 The Rahlau flows into the Wandse near Nordmarkstraße, whereas the Stellau does near Wilhelm-Grimm-Straße.
 The Stellmoorer Quellfluss within the Stellmoorer Tunneltal.

 The most significant features, remains from the ice age, are located within the nature reserves Stellmoorer Tunneltal and Höltigbaum.

 The Rahlstedt Cemetery contains 19,000 graves, including that of the 19th century poet Detlev von Liliencron.

 Demographics

-In 2006 86,413 people lived in the Rahstedt quarter.
+In 2006 86,413 people lived in the Rahlstedt quarter.
 The population density was 3252 PD/sqkm.
 17.4% were children under the age of 18, and 22.5% were 65 years of age or older.
 Resident aliens were 9% of the population.
 3,983 people were registered as unemployed.

 In 1999 there were 41,301 households, out of which 22.4% had children under the age of 18 living with them and 38.8% of all households were made up of individuals.
 The average household size was 2.05.